JaneLi99/CSI-5112-project/README.md

 - The back-end code: https://github.com/RaccoonNinja0/CSI5112Backend

 ## Deployment
-The docker hub repository of our team is: https://hub.docker.com/repository/docker/w2322402411/csi5112project </br>
+- The docker hub repository of our team is: https://hub.docker.com/repository/docker/w2322402411/csi5112project </br>
-Front-end web: </br>
+- Front-end web: </br>
+- To login as an administrator, the only account of administrator is: username: Admin, password: Admin123.
-Back-end web:  </br>
+- Back-end web:  </br>
+- Please note that add "user", "order", "chatbox", "product" after "api" to access our back-end data.

 ## Final Project Report
-Our final report is: https://github.com/JaneLi99/CSI-5112-project/blob/master/CSI5112_Final_Project_Group8.pdf
+- Our final report is: https://github.com/JaneLi99/CSI-5112-project/blob/master/CSI5112_Final_Project_Group8.pdf